 Rotax are more expensive initially but the engine runs longer between rebuilds, so the running costs can be less.
 Top speeds in the junior classes vary from 55mph to 75mph.
 Drivers in the 11 year old junior classes must weigh a minimum of 38kg with suit, helmet and boots.
 At 13 it is usually 40kg for the more powerful classes.

-The most popular senior class in the country is Rotax Max, but there are other options worth exploring at your local circuit.
+The most popular senior class in the country is Rotax Max and X30, but there are also other options worth exploring at your local circuit.
 The once all-conquering TKM Extreme class is now only popular in certain areas, eg in the Midlands, and if you live in such an area it should be investigated.
-There are other TAG engines as well as Rotax, and TKM has a senior 4-stroke class.
-Once some experience has been gained there are further options for the premier international classes, raced primarily at the major championships.
-These KF class use a variety of 125cc TAG engines, similar to Max.
-KF is unlikely to be seen at club level.
-They are restricted in maximum rpm for longer life.
-Both are raced in the Super One Series with KF being the MSA British Championship.
-Senior classes top out at 85mph.
+There are other TAG engines as well as Rotax, X30 and TKM.
+Once some experience has been gained there are further options for the premier international classes, OK is raced primarily at the major championships.

-Rotax Max the senior equivalent of Junior Max, with a very powerful 125cc TAG engine.
-Although the maximum revs are limited electronically, they are nearly as quick as KF2, but much lower maintenance, and sealed to prevent unapproved tuning.
+Rotax Max - the senior equivalent of Junior Max, with a very powerful 125cc TAG engine.
 Care needs to be taken if starting in this class.
 Like many classes there is a higher weight variant called Rotax 177 for the heavier driver.

 Other than the Junior 85cc category for 13-17 year olds, gearbox karts offer the highest powers and speeds.
 They can have either 2 pedals - brake and accelerator - like the direct drive classes, or 3 pedals, one of which is a foot clutch, like a car.
 Most 125’s use karts very similar to the direct drive karts except for the four wheel brakes.
 They have a hand clutch mounted next to the steering wheel, which is only used to move off from a standstill.
 At most circuits a standing start is used, as opposed to the rolling formation start that direct drive karts have.Gearbox karts can also be used on the long motor racing circuits, although everyone should preferably start on the short circuits which are typically 900 to 1300 metres in length.

 KZ UK is the most popular gearbox class.
 Although a little more expensive than a direct drive class, they can be surprisingly economical to run.
 The 125cc water cooled engines have six gears, sequentially operated like motorcycle using a gear-lever mounted next to the steering wheel.
 0-60mph times are less than 4 seconds, top speed is 90mph on short circuit, 110 - 120mph on long circuit.
-The ABkC championship is promoted by the NKFand there are now support races for the class in the Super One Series.
-KZ1 is virtually the same but with more rigid regulations to CIK standard, and is the MSA British Kart Championship class in the Super One.
+The ABkC championship is promoted by the NKF and there are now support races for the class in the Super One Series.
+KZ1 is virtually the same but with more rigid regulations to CIK standard, and is an MSUK British Kart Championship class.